Corentin7301/wildcount/README.md

 # todo:
-- [ ] : Make.com -> send-me a telegram message when someone sends a comment via form
+- [ ] : Make.com -> send-me a telegram message when someone sends a comment via form + add in notion / sheet list
 - [ ] : create an success and thanks message for send-comment
 - [ ] : create filters in list page for sort by All obs or By one day (input the - day's date) or By period
 - [ ] : Add analytics ?